Who We Help

-For 50 years, Crisis House has provided programs and services for families and individuals experiencing crisis in East County.
+For 50 years, Crisis House has provided programs and services for families and individuals experiencing crisis in East County, San Diego.
 Last year, Crisis House served over 1,385 people and ended homelessness for more than 600 clients.

 Camp HOPE, our cost-free programming for underserved children struggling with trauma, provides camperships for 74 children and year-round mentorship to 125 children annually.

 Crisis House’s East County Housing Connections program ends homelessness for 35 families and individuals within East County each year.
-The ECHC, of which all services are conducted off-site, employs a housing navigator and mobile outreach team to connect with and meet the immediate needs of 570+ unsheltered homeless people on the street in need of services.
+The ECHC, of which all services are conducted off-site, employs a housing navigator and mobile outreach team to connect with and meet the immediate needs of 570+ unsheltered homeless people on the street needing services.

 Crisis House staff and volunteers facilitate Project Homeless Connect East County and the annual Point-in-Time Count of Homeless in El Cajon.
 During the holiday season, Crisis House’s Adopt-A-Family program provides less fortunate households with toys and food during the holiday season.

 Despite the challenges of Covid-19, Crisis House has prioritized remaining open as a source of hope for our community.
-It is our challenge and unwavering commitment to connect families and individuals to crucial resources that empower them to renew their lives.
+Our challenge and unwavering commitment to connecting families and individuals to crucial resources empower them to renew their lives.